MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/get-defender-business.md

 ## Try or buy Microsoft Defender for Business

 > [!IMPORTANT]
 > The person who signs your company up for Microsoft 365 is a global administrator.
 You should be a global administrator to complete the following task.
+[Learn more about admin roles in the Microsoft 365 admin center](../../admin/add-users/assign-admin-roles.md).

 1. Go to the [Microsoft Defender for Business](https://www.microsoft.com/security/business/threat-protection/microsoft-defender-business) web page, and select the option to try or buy Defender for Business.